-Here are a few expected trends for 2015:
+To help you out, here are a few expected trends for 2017:

 Email marketing is a highly effective method to reach people this holiday season.
 With 57% of email subscribers spending 10-60 minutes browsing marketing emails during the week, you’re likely to reach people no matter where they are.